keboola/connection-docs/storage/tables/data-types/index.md

 #### Using Keboola-provided [BASE TYPES](#base-types)

-Using base types allows you to specify only the general type of a column.
-It is supported across various storage backends.
-For that reason it's ideal for components that are storage backend agnostic.
-However, it can be used for the table-definition API endpoint as well.
+All the basetypes are supported across various storage backends.
+For that reason they're ideal for components, which are storage backend agnostic.
+However, they can be used for the table-definition API endpoint as well.
 The definition is as follows:

 ```json
 {